 The first day of fall is worth marking, as it officially means cooler temps and changing scenery.
 Of course, this differs across the country, depending on the climate.
 Consumers associate many things with fall and will be happy to hear of their return — everything pumpkin, hearty soups and apple pie, to name a few.

 Restaurants and bakeries should jump at the chance to launch a fall promotion with their seasonal flavors.
 Fall is also a time for festivals, so organizations that host them should be ready to get the word out.
-These ads could run on radio, TV and digital.
+These ads could run on radio, streaming and digital.
 Social media will also be an important channel.

 National Coffee Day (September 29)

 It’s a good time to celebrate coffee based on these stats.
 Promotions for the day certainly make sense for coffee shops.
 Another option is going straight to roasters.
 Micro-roasters are a growing part of the coffee economy.
-Many consumers now have coffee subscriptions because they work from home more.
+Many people now have coffee subscriptions because they work from home more.

 September National Day Campaigns: So Much to Celebrate